d-iii-s/msim/notes.md

 new nonstandart instruction used to halt the simulation

+#### EDUMP

+new nonstandart instuction used to dump general registers

+usefull for testing and debugging

 ## random msim facts

 - all device interrupts are handled on cpu with id 0